gauravfodekar/NodeJSNotes/README.md

 All these features and design choices make Node.js well-suited for building applications that need to handle a large number of concurrent connections, such as web servers and real-time applications like chat applications or online games.
 The event-driven architecture of Node.js allows it to efficiently manage these connections and respond to events as they occur, which is why it's often called an event-driven platform.

-47 #is node JS a single thread ?
+47. # is node JS a single thread ?
 Answer: Node.js is often associated with the concept of a single-threaded event loop, which is a fundamental part of its architecture.
 However, it's important to clarify that while Node.js uses a single-threaded event loop for managing asynchronous operations, it can still take advantage of multi-threading and parallelism for certain tasks through features like Worker Threads and the libuv library.

 Here's a breakdown of Node.js' threading model: